 Recreational catch estimates produced by this program are now intended for use in the stock assessment model.
 However, due to the disruptions from bushfires, COVID, and the data collection challenges transitioning to digital reporting, the most recent season of data considered reliable is the 2018/19 season.
 In the 2018/19 season 6,346 kg were reported as caught and retained by recreational fishers in the Western Zone.
 Weight was calculated by multiplying the average citizen science weight in the Western Zone, of 1.7kg, by the total number of tags reported that season, 3,734 tags.
-This is equivalent to 2.6% of the TACC in 2022/23 quota year, noting that the recreational fishing season runs between November and September.
+This is equivalent to 2.6% of the TACC in 2023/24 quota year, noting that the recreational fishing season runs between November and September.

 Following the completion of the tagging trial, the average weight calculation was replaced by a lengthweight relationship model.
 This model is derived from 165,000 lobsters measured and weighed in fish processors between 1995 and 2017.
 It is, therefore, considered to have a higher degree of accuracy.
-For context, by applying this model to the reported catch for 2018/19, the estimated total weight landed was 5,070 kg, equivalent to 2% of the TACC in the 2022/23 quota year.
+For context, by applying this model to the reported catch for 2018/19, the estimated total weight landed was 5,070 kg, equivalent to 2% of the TACC in the 2023/24 quota year.

-In the 2022/23 season, only 635 lobsters were reported by recreational fishers in the Western Zone, which is considered to be significantly less than the estimated total recreational harvest.
-Using the length-weight relationship, the estimated weight taken based on this data was 891 kg; equivalent to only 0.36% of the TACC that season.
-This data is considered unreliable and significantly underreported.
+In the 2023/24, 1,118 lobsters were reported by recreational fishers in the Western Zone, which is considered to be significantly less than the estimated total recreational harvest.
+Using the length-weight relationship, the estimated weight taken based on this data was 1,684 kg; equivalent to only 0.70% of the TACC that season.
+Despite a significant increases in reported catch from the 2022/23 season, this data is considered to be underreported.